jkelleyrtp/ipbp/README.md

 - combine the changed object files using the dep map
 - figure out affected symbols and functions                        <-- we are here in the tech tree
 - package the .o files together into a single cursed dylib that tricks dlopen into not doing relocations for us
+- disable a bunch of stuff like ASLR
 - dlopen that dylib at the *same address as the program root itself* such that our pic/pie code can work properly
 - manually handle relocations at *runtime* using introspection to discover existing symbols
 - spin up new statics (try to reuse strings where possible to limit memory leakage)